scdorr86/checkinItTwice-BE/README.md

 ## Features <!-- List your app features using bullets!
 Do NOT use a paragraph.
 No one will read that! -->

-## Video Walkthrough of APP NAME <!-- A loom link is sufficient -->
+## Video Walkthrough of Checkin it Twice <!-- A loom link is sufficient -->

 ## Relevant Links <!-- Link to all the things that are required outside of the ones that have their own section -->